evanfwelch/production-feature-engineering/PITCHME.md

 - you're worried about outliers |
 - your customers might have duplicate accounts |
 - you need to prove your code works... |
-- but the engineers don't have access to your data |
+- but the engineers don't have your data privileges |

 ---
 <!-- .slide: style="text-align: left;"> -->
 ## Strategy: build a fake data playground
-- to anticipate changes
+- to anticipate changes |
-- for unit testing
+- for unit testing |
-- to model edge cases ...
+- to model edge cases ... |
-- and typical cases ...
+- and typical cases ... |
-- and "happy path" cases ...
+- and "happy path" cases ... |

 <p class="fragment">
 `python fake_data_generator.py`